thammer/zoom-explorer/README.md

 ## Remaining mysteries

+* What are the device IDs for other MS Plus Series pedals?
 * How do you send an effect patch to the pedal?
 * How is the effect patch checksum calculated (last 5 bytes in a patch sysex message) ?